lyndon025/playtested/src/content/article/2023-06-30-pvp-and-match-2-game-put-together--first-impressions---spiritle.md

 ---
-title: "PvP and match-2 game put together | First Impressions - Spiritle"
+author: lyndonguitar
+category: Review
-description: "Spiritle features a story premise that revolves around spirits and the 4 elements: Nature, Earth, Water and Fire, and shines in its art style, featuring a charming and cartoonish paint-like aesthetic.
+description: 'Spiritle features a story premise that revolves around spirits and the 4 elements: Nature, Earth, Water and Fire, and shines in its art style, featuring a charming and cartoonish paint-like aesthetic.
 The characters and overall visual design are appealing, however, beyond the introduction story, the lore is practically non-existent, as it is actually a competitive Match-2 game with a focus on PvP battles.
-The game is free to play, with only cosmetics as in-app purchases."
+  The game is free to play, with only cosmetics as in-app purchases.'
+featured: false
 pubDate: 2023-06-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "spiritle"]
+tags:
-featured: false
+- taptap
+- spiritle
-thumb: ""
+thumb: ''
+title: PvP and match-2 game put together | First Impressions - Spiritle
 ---

 Spiritle features a story premise that revolves around spirits and the 4 elements: Nature, Earth, Water and Fire, and shines in its art style, featuring a charming and cartoonish paint-like aesthetic.
 The characters and overall visual design are appealing, however, beyond the introduction story, the lore is practically non-existent, as it is actually a competitive Match-2 game with a focus on PvP battles.
 The game is free to play, with only cosmetics as in-app purchases.